ksaliba-bam/dev.na.bambora.com/source/docs/guides/settlement_report.md

 ## Report Overview

-As a Bambora Merchant, the Settlement Report provides an overview of transactions and upcoming settlement disbursement.
+The Settlement Report provides an overview of transactions and upcoming settlement disbursement.
 You will be able to view pending settlement, settlement amount, when to expect it, and what fees were removed.
 With the settlement data, you can spend less time on manual tasks and reconciliation.

-As a Bambora Partner, you can help your customers reconcile by displaying settlement data within your software by using the Settlement Report.
-It allows you to display to your customers their pending settlement, settlement amount, when they can expect it, and what fees were removed.
-With the settlement data, your customers can spend less time on manual tasks and reconciliation.

 ## Report Columns